zhangster12/Obsidian-BJJ-Notes/Transitions/Arm Drag.md

 - [[Turtle]]:
 # Variations
 - **2-on-1 grip**: One hand controls the passer’s wrist and the other at their sleeve.
-- **Wrist/underhook grip**: One hand internally rotates their wrist, while the other hand underhooks their armpit, when they separate their elbow from their hips.
+- **Wrist/underhook grip**: One hand internally rotates their wrist, while the other hand underhooks their armpit when they separate their elbow from their hips.
 # Tags
 #gi #nogi #transition #closedguardsystem